Cesco16/NanoExpansion/README.md

 ## Citation

+## License

 This project is licensed under the [MIT License](LICENSE).
 You are free to use, modify, and distribute this software under the terms of the license.

-## License

-*(Specify the chosen license, e.g. MIT, GPLv3.)*